 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Come shop along with Mama J and learn the best Costco hacks, tips and tricks that works for our growing family of 8!
+Come shop along with Mama J and learn the best Costco hacks, tips, and tricks that work for our family of 10!
 You'll learn when to stock up on items and when to pass.
 So are you ready to be a Costco pro?!

 Be sure to subscribe to our YouTube channel, you don't wanna miss out on the weekly party when we release new content! 😉